SanCarlos25/UnityGame/README.md

 **Optional Stories**

 * Score Board Screen will show users who have the fastest time in completing a specific level.
+* Help Screen will show users a tutorial on how to do basic movement
+* Checkpoints will help the user save the progress of the game and can return to a previous saved checkpoint
+* Characters will have dialog

 ### 2. Screen Archetypes
 * Login